dask/dask-blog/_posts/2019-01-13-dask-cudf-first-steps.md

     I suspect that there will by many more small changes like these necessary in the future.

 These problems are representative of dozens more similar issues.
-They are are all fixable and indeed, many are actively being fixed today by the [good folks working on RAPIDS](https://github.com/rapidsai/cudf/graphs/contributors).
+They are all fixable and indeed, many are actively being fixed today by the [good folks working on RAPIDS](https://github.com/rapidsai/cudf/graphs/contributors).